- If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 - Criminal Prosecution

-- Complaints Pursuant to Harvard’s Sexual and Gender-Based Harassment Policy and Subsequent Proceedings
+- Information on Pursuing an Informal Resolution or Formal Complaint with the University Pursuant to Harvard University’s Sexual and Gender-Based Harassment Policy and Subsequent Proceedings

 - Resources for Advice and Counseling